Investin-pro/Investin_docs/docs/integeration.md

 ### Options/DOVs
 === "Solana"
-    Allowing Funds to access options and hedge against volatility of different crypto assets or generate yeilds through covered call overwitiing selling, Cash secured put strategies and much more.
+    Allowing Funds to access options and hedge against volatility in different crypto assets or generate yeilds through covered calls, cash secured put strategies and much more.

+    1. Friktion : All vaults deployed on Friktion are available to deposit through defi hedge funds and access yeilds that are generated through diverse market conditions
     2. Zeta markets (...soon)
-    1. Friktion (...soon)